danne1313/Discipl/README.md

 This is an an event and competition management site where users can join fitness events.

+## THINGS THAT I WILL BE LEARNING FROM THS PROJECT:

+- Exploring cloudinary cloud service and how it is used to store media files
+- Working with MongoDB
+- Working with MVC Architecture
+- Working with Lucide React
+- Learning how a event management system works
+- Managing roles with Firebase Authentication

 ## FRAMEWORKS AND OTHER RESOURCES USED IN THIS PROJECT:

 - NodeJS - https://nodejs.org/en/download